matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Adding animations
 -----------------

-There is a Matplotlib Google/Gmail account with username ``mplgithub`` which was used to setup the github account but can be used for other purposes, like hosting Google docs or Youtube videos.
+Animations are scraped automatically by Sphinx-gallery.
+If this is not desired, there is also a Matplotlib Google/Gmail account with username ``mplgithub`` which was used to setup the github account but can be used for other purposes, like hosting Google docs or Youtube videos.
 You can embed a Matplotlib animation in the docs by first saving the animation as a